 Under the scenario of a decline in GBP/USD during the US session and a lack of activity at 1.3479, and judging by how the markets are afraid of the decisions of the US central bank on monetary policy, it is better not to rush with purchases of risky assets.
 I advise you to wait for the test of the next major level of 1.3438 and only the formation of a false breakdown there will give an entry point to long positions.
 You can buy the pound immediately on a rebound from 1.3409, or even lower - from a minimum of 1.3389, counting on a correction of 20-25 points within the day.

 To open short positions on GBP/USD, you need:

-Trading is carried out just above 30 and 50 moving averages, which indicates the bulls' attempt to restore the pound's growth.
+Trading is conducted above 30 and 50 daily moving averages, which indicates an attempt by bulls to turn the market around.

 Description of indicators